4. Input and Changing Types

 1as the input, the value ofmy_value_as_stringwill be the string"1"On the next line of code we are then taking the value of

-my_value_as_intwill be the integer1Note that writing
+my_value_as_intwill be the integer1Writing

 4.2.
 Changing Types